-DHS's Implementation of the Title 42 Process
+CBP's Implementation of the Title 42 Process

-- 65. On April 2, 2020, CBP issued a memorandum ("CBP Memo") describing the agency's implementation of the Title 42 Process, an effort it calls "Operation Capio."
-CBP Memo 2. - officers to use "experience" and "physical observation" to determine whether they "believe[] that it is more likely than not" that the person whom they encounter in "[e]nforcement efforts on the SWB [southwestern border] and NB [northern border]," anywhere "within the area of operation of a Border Patrol station or POE operated by CBP," is "seeking to enter" without proper travel documents at or between POEs.
-CBP Memo 1. - 67.
+- 66. On April 2, 2020, CBP issued a memorandum ("CBP Memo") describing the agency's implementation of the Title 42 Process, an effort it calls "Operation Capio."
+CBP Memo 2. - 67.
+To determine whether a noncitizen is "subject to the CDC Order," the CBP Memo instructs officers to use "experience" and "physical observation" to determine whether they "believe[] that it is more likely than not" that the person whom they encounter in "[e]nforcement efforts on the SWB [southwestern border] and NB [northern border]," anywhere "within the area of operation of a Border Patrol station or POE operated by CBP," is "seeking to enter" without proper travel documents at or between POEs.
+CBP Memo 1. - 68.
 Covered noncitizens "will be transported to the nearest POE and immediately returned to Mexico or Canada, depending on their point of transit."
-CBP Memo 3.
+CBP Memo at 3.
 Those who are "not amenable to immediate expulsion to Mexico or Canada, will be transported to a dedicated facility for limited holding prior to expulsion" to their home country.
 Id.
 Such facilities can be "a tent, soft-sided facility or predesignated CBP/USBP facility with dedicated space."
+Id.
-Id. - 68.
-The CBP Memo provides no instructions on medical screenings or other procedures for determining whether a covered noncitizen may have COVID-19.

-- 69. The CBP Memo does not exempt minors from forcible expulsion. - 70.
-CBP deported nearly 1,000 unaccompanied children in March and April.
-In May, over 1,000 unaccompanied children were taken into CBP custody, and only 39 of these children were transferred to ORR shelters rather than being summarily expelled.
-In June, CBP apprehended over 1,600 unaccompanied children, and only 61 (less than four percent) were transferred to ORR custody.
-On June 25, 2020, Defendant Mark Morgan, Acting Commissioner of CBP, testified before Congress that over 2,000 unaccompanied children had been deported under the Title 42 Process as of that date. - 71.
-In addition to deporting children to their home countries, CBP has turned back multiple children to Mexico in the middle of the night. - 72.
-CBP also temporarily houses unaccompanied children in hotels as they await deportation flights.
-Unaccompanied children subject to the Title 42 Process are often in the hotels for multiple days, and often longer than 72 hours. - The number of referrals of unaccompanied children to ORR has thus plummeted.
+- 69. The CBP Memo provides no instructions on medical screenings or other procedures for determining whether a covered noncitizen may have COVID-19. - 70.
+The CBP Memo does not exempt minors from forcible expulsion. - 71.
+CBP deported nearly 1,000 unaccompanied children in March and April. - 72.
+CBP has turned back multiple children to Mexico in the middle of the night. - The number of referrals of unaccompanied children to ORR has thus plummeted.
 Before the Title 42 Process, ORR shelters received as many as 77 children daily.
 But in April, daily referrals dropped to the single digits, and ORR stated it received only 58 children from CBP that month.
-That same month, CBP apprehended over 700 unaccompanied children at the southwest border.
-In May 2020, the total number of children in ORR custody was reportedly about 1,600, down from approximately 12,500 children in April 2019.
-As of mid-June, ORR had less than 975 children, a 72% decline from the number of children in custody in late March. - 74.
-Before expelling children to their home countries under the Title 42 Process, the government tests children to ensure they do not have COVID-19. - 75.
+That same month, CBP apprehended over 700 unaccompanied children at the Southwest border.
+In May 2020, the total number of children in ORR custody was reportedly about 1,600, down from approximately 12,500 children in April 2019. - 74.
 CDC suggested in the May 20 Order that there has been a reduced rate of transmission and that this is due to reduced number of "covered aliens" at ports of entry and border patrol stations.

-CDC offered no evidence for this claim.

-76. The use of the term "Title 42 Process" throughout this complaint refers collectively to the new regulation, all three of the CDC Orders-the original March 20 order, the April 20 extension, and the May 20 indefinite extension and amendment-and the CBP Memo.
+CDC, however, offered no evidence of this causal link. - 75.
+This complaint refers to the new regulation, all three of the CDC Orders-the original March 20 order, the April 20 extension, and the May 20 indefinite extension and amendment-and the CBP Memo collectively as the "Title 42 Immigration Process" or "Title 42 Process."

-Defendants Seek to Expel Plaintiff Under the Title 42 Process
+Defendants Summarily Deported Plaintiff to El Salvador Under the Title 42 Process